What is the Victoria-Israel Science and Technology R&D Fund (VISTECH)?

-Financial support of up to AUD$250,000 per project (approximately US$225,000, depending on exchange rate) is available to Victorian-based companies, provided by the Victorian Government as a grant.
-Financial support of up to 50% of approved R&D expenses is available to Israel-based companies, provided by the Office of the Chief Scientist (OCS) of the Israeli Ministry of Economy, as a soft loan/conditional grant.
+Financial support of up to AUD$250,000 (plus GST) per project (approximately US$225,000, depending on exchange rate) is available to Victorian-based companies, provided by the Victorian Government as a grant.
+Financial support of up to 50% of approved R&D expenses is available to Israel-based companies, provided by the Israel Innovation Authority, as a soft conditional grant.
 For both Israeli and Victorian companies, financial support of up to 50% of eligible R&D expenses of approved projects are provided.

 Collaborating companies take forward parallel applications in Victoria and Israel.

 The Victorian applicant must be a company that:

 - is a for-profit entity and have its registered office and principal place of business located in Victoria ;

 - meets the requirement of a co-contribution to the project;